RobPruzan/fireside/README.md

   - Send a question alongside the whiteboard
   - When sent you will see a whiteboard appear in the chat.
 Anyone can see this and augment the whiteboard.
 You can see their mouse cursors and usernames in real time

-- LLM Q&A: Post your questions in a camp and get answers on-the-fly
+- LLM Q&A: Post your questions in a camp and get answers on-the-fly (requires valid MISTRAL_API_KEY in services/backend/.env)

   - Send any message in any camp
   - View the thread by clicking the message icon on the message